-Important note: You must NOT refer to ANY past-subreddit posts, nor search for solutions online.
+Important note: You must NOT refer to ANY past-subreddit posts, get help from anyone, nor search for solutions online.
 You may converse freely with any current quester in the appropriate open subreddit without sharing code or getting direct debugging help.
 Each quest is designed to be solved using only the tools you should already be familiar with when you reach them (plus your own creative thinking).
-This is the way the very first batch of questing students had it, and I don't believe that you are less capable than any of them.
+This is the way the very first batch of questing students had it.